 I met Yar Ayuel in February, 2105.
 You can read about this in: Whispering Yes to a Journey of Hope.
 Yar is one of the Lost Girls of Sudan.

 The story of the Lost Girls of Sudan has often been overlooked and the horrors of their plight ignored.

-I am proud to share the bold journey of my friend Yar from war-torn Sudan to living in America.
-Yar’s story is overwhelming but full of strength.
-It will give you a reason to hope.
+I am honored to share the bold journey of my friend Yar from war-torn Sudan to life in America.
+You will find Yar’s story overwhelming but full of boldness and strength.
+It will give you reason to hope.

 When I was just seven years old, the Sudanese government launch an attacked on my village and I witnessed the murder and torture of countless numbers of people.
 By twelve, I experienced such extreme starvation that I ate mud and drank urine in order to stay alive.
 I avoided lion and crocodile attacks, dodged enemy fire, and endured weeks of rain and months of drought.
 To say that odds were not in my favor is an understatement.

 Yar wants to do more than tell her unique life story and harrowing experience as a young girl traumatized in war-torn Southern Sudan: “I want to give a voice to the refugee experience of Sudanese girls today.
 Sudan is rarely in the news yet the crisis is ongoing and rendering more and more children ‘lost’—orphaned due to war atrocities.”

 Will you join me on this brave journey helping women and children survive the turmoil of Sudan?

 Yar’s Story Part 1: It should have been a special day